scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"Terraform allows you to automate manual processes and build continuous integration or continuous delivery pipelines.
+**Terraform allows you to automate manual processes and build continuous integration or continuous delivery pipelines.
 Imagine you had a pipeline for creating hardened machine images.
 Perhaps you have another pipeline for testing your infrastructure build process.
 These might be chained to other CI/CD application pipelines where the application is deployed into your tested, hardened infrastructure.
-Think of API driven infrastructure builds, written in a simple langage everybody can use and understand."**
+Think of API driven infrastructure builds, written in a simple langage everybody can use and understand.**

 ---
 name: IaC2